Before you upgrade

 - How is GitLab installed?

 - What is the operating system of the node?
-Check OS versions that are no longer supported to confirm that later updates are available.
+Check the supported platforms to confirm that later updates are available.

 - Is it a single-node or a multi-node setup?
 If multi-node, document and share any architectural details about each node.
 Which external components are used?
 For example, Gitaly, PostgreSQL, or Redis?